-By base change the (derived) restriction of~$\cR_i$ to the point~$o \in B$ is isomorphic to the algebra~$\sA_0$, in particular, it is a 2-dimensional vector space sitting in degree zero.
-Therefore, shrinking~$B$ further we may assume that~$\cR_i$ is a locally free sheaf of rank~$2$.
-Note also that by construction~$\cR_i$ is a sheaf of~$\cO_B$-algebras, and since it has rank~$2$, it is commutative.
-Consider now the scheme
+where the left side is the derived restriction of~$\cR_i$ to the point~$o$ and the right side is isomorphic to~$\sA_0$; in particular, it is a 2-dimensional vector space sitting in degree zero.
+Therefore, shrinking~$B$ further, we may assume that~$\cR_i$ is a locally free sheaf of rank~$2$.